10 Reasons to visit the South Island

 - Lake Ellesmere

-If you’re wondering, the next one up would be Lake Pukaki; yes, the large milky blue one in many pictures of Mount Cook.
+Yes, the large milky blue one in many pictures of Mount Cook.

-6. Autumn colours South Island
+6. Autumn colors on the South Island

 7. South Island ski fields

-So naturally, the South Island ski fields are not only less busy, but you’ll have more choice and depending where you go skiing in New Zealand, see spectacular New Zealand winter scenery.
+So naturally, the South Island ski fields are not only less busy but you’ll have more choice and depending where you go skiing in New Zealand, see spectacular New Zealand winter scenery.

 8. South Island wineries